-- Working Together to Safeguard Children July 2018 (Chapter 1 which includes a myth-busting guide to information sharing); - Information sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young people, Parents and Carers; and

-• The information Commissioner's Office (ICO) which includes ICO GDPR FAQs and guidance from the department.
+- Working Together to Safeguard Children July 2018 (Chapter 1 which includes a mythbusting guide to information sharing); - Information sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young people, Parents and Carers; and - The information Commissioner's Office (ICO) which includes ICO GDPR FAQs and guidance from the department.

-Staff Training
+Training

-- Ensuring that all new staff (new to the role and/or new to the school including agency staff and interim appointments) undergo safeguarding and child protection training (including online safety) at induction. - All staff should receive appropriate safeguarding and child protection training.
-Our school has agreed that this training will be delivered every year. - Induction and training will be in line with advice from the three local safeguarding partners. - In addition to this annual training, all staff will receive regular safeguarding and child protection training and updates (for example, via email, e-bulletins, staff meetings) throughout the school year, to provide them with relevant skills and knowledge to safeguard children effectively. - Ensuring all staff read at least Part one, Part five and Annex A of Keeping Children Safe in Education (2020)
+- Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+Their training should be regularly updated. - Ensuring that all new staff (new to the role and/or new to the school including agency staff and interim appointments) undergo safeguarding and child protection training (including online safety) at induction. - In addition to this annual training, all staff will receive regular safeguarding and child protection training and updates (for example, via email, e-bulletins, staff meetings) throughout the school year, to provide them with relevant skills and knowledge to safeguard children effectively. - Ensuring all staff read at least Part one, Part five and Annex A of Keeping Children Safe in Education (2022)